tymyrddin/red-basic/source/docs/system/Unauthorised-privilege-escalation-on-hosts.md

                 2.2.2.4 Other commands that are allowed to be executed with root permissions to invoke a shell 2.3 Other privilege escalation
 ```

+## Notes

+* In horizontal privilege escalation an adversary expands privileges by taking over another account.
+* In vertical privilege escalation an attacker attempts to gain more permissions or access with an existing compromised account.